 When we review the testimonies of nutrition specialists, the evidence becomes clear.
 In his book Eat to Live: The Revolutionary Formula for Fast and Sustained Weight Loss, Dr. Joel Fuhrman, director of the Nutritional Research Foundation, affirms “a vegetarian diet is essentially healthy because it avoids animal fat and increases the intake of fiber and antioxidants”.

 How can we put this in practical terms?
-First, the green kitchen, along with a daily physical exercise routine helps us maintain the ideal weight.
-In addition to providing the body with an ample supply of energy, vegetables are also our allies in the prevention of diabetes and heart disease, which results in a longer, healthier life.
+First, the green kitchen, along with a daily physical exercise routine helps us maintain the ideal weight and tone.
+In addition to providing the body with an ample supply of energy, vegetables are also our allies in the prevention of diseases such as diabetes, heart disease, hypertension or bad cholesterol, which results in a longer, healthier, and more productive life.
 One interesting observation: the residents of Okinawa, Japan, who follow an ancestral diet based on fruits, vegetables, and soy, are the most longevous people on the planet.

-If this is not enough to encourage you to join the club of the “veggie-sybarites”, we are going to recommend two delightful vegetarian dishes, which can be enjoyed in the comfort of home as if you were dining at innovative restaurants like Hangawi in New York City; Food for Thought in Covent Garden, London; or the incomparable Grenier de Notre Dame in the Ville-Lumière.
+If this is not enough to encourage you to join the club of the “veggie-sybarites”, we are going to recommend two delightful vegetarian dishes, which can be enjoyed in the comfort of home as if you were dining at innovative vegetarian restaurants such as Hangawi in New York City or the incomparable Grenier de Notre Dame in the Ville-Lumière.

-Eggplant paté is an easy to prepare first course that only takes an eggplant, two garlic cloves, two spoonfuls of low-fat peanut butter, and two spoonfuls of virgin olive oil, a teaspoon of lemon juice, cumin, salt, and thyme.
-The preparation is very simple: roast the eggplant and, once ready, peel it and mix it with the rest of the ingredients.
+Eggplant paté is an easy to prepare first-course that only takes an eggplant, two garlic cloves, two spoonfuls of low-fat peanut butter, and two spoonfuls of extra virgin olive oil, a teaspoon of lemon juice, cumin, salt, and thyme.
+The preparation is very simple: roast the eggplant and, once ready, peel it and mix it with the rest of the ingredients until smooth.
 Of course, you can also puree everything in the blender.
-Serve it on whole wheat pita bread and garnish with parsley.
+Serve it with whole wheat pita bread and garnish with parsley.